Melbourne

 Specialists in Australian Colonial, Impressionist, Modern, Contemporary and Aboriginal painting, sculpture, works on paper and decorative arts.

-Guanting Li, Autumn Charms, 2004, ink on rice paper, 12 × 30cm.
+Fu Hong, The Twilight of Autumn (detail), 2025, oil on canvas, 122 × 122cm.
 Courtesy the artist and Lauraine Diggins Fine Art

 MADA Gallery